 Diabetic retinopathy is a complication of diabetes that affects the eyes.
-Retinopathy is caused by high blood sugars damaging the blood vessels on the retina - a layer at the back of the eyeball that contains cells sensitive to light.
+Retinopathy is caused by high blood sugars damaging the blood vessels on the retina - a layer at the back of the eye that contains cells sensitive to light.

 What happens at your screening appointment.